shailahir/shailahir/README.md

 ### Hi there 👋

 I'm Shailendra Ahir.
 I work as a software engineer during the day.
-At night, I sleep ;) Just kidding - I work on my side project to help my friend at his business.
+At night, I sleep ;) Just kidding - I work on my side project to keep my skills up to date.

 - 🔭 I’m currently working at AEPL